What is Double Opt-in?

 Step 3: To enable the double opt-in option, toggle the Double Opt-In button of your selected list.

 Step 5: You can further customize your double opt-in email by changing the language from the Select Locale drop-down menu.
 You may also add a brief customized message in the Double Opt-in Message textbox as displayed below.
-Click on the Submit button to update your list.
+Click on the Save button to update your list.